 Viaduct Closure Means More Surface Street Traffic; Service Delays Anticipated Starting Friday, April 29, the Alaskan Way Via...

 City of Seattle has issued a traffic advisory, noting that Stewart Street will be reduced to one lane of traffic between Minor Avenue and Terry Avenue.
 This lane reduct...

 Starting Wednesday, March 16, the following stops along Darrington Street will be closed while reconstruction work takes place: Stop #1354, Southbound Emens Ave, south o...

 Community Transit budget documents are provided here to give easy access to important information about agency revenues, expenditures and financial status.

-The residents of Snohomish County have voted for transit on several occasions throughout our 37-year history.
-Thanks to that support, Community Transit receives 0.9 percent sales tax revenue within our service district, the maximum authorized for transit agencies under state law.
+Community Transit's primary funding comes from a voter-approved 0.9 percent sales tax within our service district.
 That’s 9 cents of every $10 taxable purchase that comes to Community Transit.

 Sales tax revenue usually accounts for 65 to 70 percent of Community Transit’s operating budget.
 Rider fares account for about 20-25 percent of the operating budget, and grants, advertising and interest make up the remainder of operating revenues.